-After someone is convicted of a crime, probation will often be a part of the sentence handed down by the presiding judge.
-Probation sentences can have a number of conditions, including mandatory drug treatment, community service, restitution, fines and costs, and of course, remaining conviction-free during the period of probation.
+After someone is convicted of a crime, probation can be a part of the sentence handed down by the presiding judge.
+Probation sentences can have a number of conditions including: mandatory drug treatment, community service, restitution, fines and costs, and remaining conviction-free during the period of probation.

 A recent article highlights one man’s violation of probation sentence.
 During his sentencing proceeding, he was ordered to engage in drug treatment, to remain free of drugs and alcohol, and to report to all further court proceedings.
 However, he failed to appear for court, and a bench warrant was issued.
 When he was later arrested on the bench warrant and brought before the judge, the man explained that he had not completed treatment and had continued to smoke marijuana and consume alcohol.
 After hearing this, the judge sentenced the man to an additional 12 to 24 months’ incarceration.